 If you need to pare down that list, these are the six thyroid labs that I consider essential to evaluating the health of your thyroid:

 Remember, these labs are only a snapshot in time, so they don’t tell the whole story!
 And because each of these markers provides a different piece of the puzzle, they have to be interpreted together and within the context of your whole symptom picture if you want to really understand what’s happening with your thyroid gland.
-Ideally they should also be from the same blood draw.
+Ideally they should also be from the same blood draw, with additional parameters met for fasting status, time of day, supplement avoidance, and timing of your thyroid meds if taking any.

-And guess what?
-Even if all these results come back “normal,” that doesn’t mean there isn’t some thyroid dysfunction happening!
+However, even if all these results come back “normal,” that doesn’t mean there isn’t some thyroid dysfunction happening!
 The reference ranges that labs use are meant to identify disease, not health.
-Using functional lab ranges, which are narrower and based on optimal health, can provide valuable insight when it comes to understanding what’s going on in your body and why you’re experiencing symptoms.
+Using functional lab ranges can provide valuable insight when it comes to understanding what’s going on in your body and why you’re experiencing symptoms.

-But remember—blood sugar regulation, inflammation, nutritional status, adrenal function, sex hormone balance, and the health of your gut and liver can all impact how much thyroid hormone you’re making and your ability to use your thyroid hormones, which is why you can have normal lab results and still be dealing with hypothyroid symptoms.
+Keep in mind that blood sugar + insulin regulation, inflammation, nutritional status, adrenal function, sex hormone balance, and the health of your gut and liver can all impact how much thyroid hormone you’re making and your ability to use your thyroid hormones—which is why you can have normal lab results and still be dealing with hypothyroid symptoms!
 This is why it’s so important to work with a knowledgeable healthcare practitioner, particularly someone trained in naturopathic or functional medicine, who can help you correctly interpret these results in light of your medical history and complete health picture.

 Take Charge of Your Health!